-Alcohol and drug abuse are some of the most common problems that people experience in the United States.
+Drug and alcohol addiction are some of the most common problems that people experience in the United States.
 Millions of people suffer from addiction every year and need to seek drug and alcohol treatment.
 If you are in the Pacific Northwest region and are looking for drug and alcohol rehab resources in Oregon, contact Crestview Recovery.
 We offer a variety of different alcohol and drug rehab programs that are ideal for those who reside in the state of Oregon.
 Additionally, we provide a number of rehab services to help you overcome addiction.

 Portland’s Most Progressive Vocational Rehab

 At Crestview, we understand the importance of teaching the life skills people need to move forward in their lives.
 Instead of shaming people for not having acquired these skills already, our staff at Crestview takes a proactive and practical approach.
-We don’t believe in treating people like prisoners, and we emphasize the following concepts in each of our treatment modalities:
+We emphasize the following concepts in each of our treatment modalities:

 - Job skills